mh-firouzjah/shiftboard_scraper/README.md

 Before running the script, make sure you have the following:

 - Python installed on your system
-- Necessary Python packages installed (Selenium, python-telegram-bot, chromedriver-autoinstaller, python-decouple)
+- Necessary Python packages installed (python-telegram-bot, beautifulsoup4, python-decouple, jdatetime, flask)
 - Telegram Bot API token and chat ID for sending screenshots to Telegram
 - Properly configured GitHub Actions workflow if you plan to use it as an automated task